-For individual artists and culture bearers, learn more about the McKnight Artist Fellowships, the Regional Arts Councils, and Forecast Public Art’s grants.
+For individual artists and culture bearers, learn more about the McKnight Artist Fellowships, the Distinguished Artists Award, the Regional Arts Councils, and Forecast Public Art’s grants.

 For arts organizations, the first step is to familiarize yourself with our approach.
 You may also want to review our funding FAQs and the arts organizations in our grants database.

-If, after reading our approach and funding FAQs, you feel your organization fits within our funding strategy, contact the Arts & Culture team before starting the initial inquiry form.
-This will clarify any questions you might have, and help us explore if your organization is a potential fit.
+If, after reading our approach and funding FAQs, you feel your organization fits within our funding strategy, please contact the Arts & Culture team before submitting an application.
+This will clarify any questions you might have and help us explore if your organization is a potential fit.

 Eligibility & Types of Support

 We provide general operating (unrestricted) and specific program/project (restricted) grants to organizations, groups, and Tribal Nations primarily in Minnesota.
-We make limited grants outside of Minnesota that are able to demonstrate a clear benefit to Minnesota artists and culture bearers.
+We make limited grants outside of Minnesota that demonstrate a clear benefit to Minnesota artists and culture bearers.
 We consider limited capital grants, typically to current grantees.

 Government entities, including Tribal Nations, may apply for funding for unique programs or projects.
 However, we generally will not fund activities that are traditionally the sole responsibility of a government.